-- 2.5.5.10 In the event of further misdemeanour, the supervisor having conducted an investigation will, in the presence of a more senior line supervisor or manager meet with the employee, advise of the facts and seek a response. - 2.5.5.11 If the response is unacceptable the employee will be given an opportunity to state any reasons why action should not be taken to terminate their services. - 2.5.5.12 All of the facts, including the employee's response and reasons will then be referred to the Corporate Manager, People and Culture (or his/her delegate) who will consult with the relevant General Manager (or his/her delegate) to decide if termination of employment or other formal disciplinary action is appropriate. - 2.5.5.13 Where termination of employment or other formal disciplinary action is appropriate, the employee will be advised that a further meeting will be held with the relevant Program Manager and the Corporate Manager, People and Culture (or his/her delegate). - 2.5.5.14 If the termination of employment is appropriate, the employee will be advised and given pay in lieu of notice.
-A formal letter of termination to the employee will detail the reasons for termination of employment. - 2.5.5.15 If the employee is to be demoted and/or transferred, they will be advised and a formal letter provided to them.
+- 2.5.5.10 In the event of further misdemeanour, the supervisor having conducted an investigation will, in the presence of a more senior leader meet with the employee, advise of the facts and seek a response. - 2.5.5.11 If the response is unacceptable the employee will be given an opportunity to state any reasons why action should not be taken to terminate their services.

+- 2.5.5.12 All of the facts, including the employee's response and reasons will then be referred to the Associate Director People & Governance (or his/her delegate) who will consult with the relevant Director (or his/her delegate) to decide if termination of employment or other formal disciplinary action is appropriate. - 2.5.5.13 Where termination of employment or other formal disciplinary action is appropriate, the employee will be advised that a further meeting will be held with the relevant Program Manager and the Associate Director People & Governance (or his/her delegate). - 2.5.5.14 If the termination of employment is appropriate, the employee will be advised and given pay in lieu of notice.
+A formal letter of termination to the employee will detail the reasons for termination of employment. - 2.5.5.15 If the employee is to be demoted and/or transferred, they will be advised, and a formal letter provided to them.

-2.6 Gross Misconduct - Instant Dismissal
+Clause 2.6 Gross Misconduct - Instant Dismissal

+- 2.6.1.
 The Corporation has the right to dismiss an employee without notice for gross misconduct.
-In such instances, the employee will only be entitled to payment for work already performed.

-- 2.6.1 Gross misconduct occurs when an employee is guilty of a serious offence and his or her conduct is such as to repudiate the contract of employment.
-Each case will be considered on its facts. - 2.6.2 The supervisor will thoroughly and immediately investigate the matter.

-- 2.6.3 The employee will be informed of the facts and given an opportunity to explain.
-The employee will be advised that immediate dismissal is a consideration and be given the opportunity to call witnesses and respond fully. - 2.6.4 A decision to dismiss will only be made following consultation between the Corporate Manager, People and Culture (or his/her delegate) and the relevant General Manager (or his/her delegate). - 2.6.5 Where an immediate decision is not practical the supervisor may suspend the employee from duty without loss of ordinary pay. - 2.6.6 If it is determined that immediate dismissal is the appropriate course of action then the employee will be advised both verbally and in writing. - 2.6.7 If it is determined that alternative disciplinary action is appropriate, the options available within this clause being the warning process and/or guidance and counselling and/or demotion or transfer can be used in accordance with this clause.
+In such instances, the employee will only be entitled to payment for work already performed. - 2.6.2.
+Gross misconduct occurs when an employee is guilty of a serious offence and his or her conduct is such as to repudiate the contract of employment.
+Each case will be considered on its facts. - 2.6.3.
+The supervisor will thoroughly and immediately investigate the matter. - 2.6.4.
+The employee will be informed of the facts and given an opportunity to explain.
+The employee will be advised that immediate dismissal is a consideration and be given the opportunity to call witnesses and respond fully. - 2.6.5.
+A decision to dismiss will only be made following consultation between the Associate Director People & Governance (or his/her delegate) and the relevant Director (or his/her delegate). - 2.6.6.
+Where an immediate decision is not practical, the supervisor may suspend the employee from duty without loss of ordinary pay. - 2.6.7.
+If it is determined that immediate dismissal is the appropriate course of action, then the employee will be advised both verbally and in writing. - 2.6.8.
+If it is determined that alternative disciplinary action is appropriate, the options available within this clause being the warning process and/or guidance and counselling and/or demotion or transfer can be used in accordance with this clause.